neptune-ai/docs/docs/learn-about-neptune/nql.rst

 **Value**

-Value is a specific value within given column, like ``0.95`` or ``ResNet101``.
+Value is a specific value within a given column, like ``0.95`` or ``ResNet101``.
 Values are case sensitive.
 Two types of values are supported:

-* numbers
+* Numbers
-* strings
+* Strings

-Numbers are compared based on its values, however strings are compared lexicographically basing on ASCII codes.
+Numbers are compared based on values, however strings are compared lexicographically basing on ASCII codes.
 Some fields, like ``size`` and ``state`` are exceptions to this rule.

 Search term clauses
 """""""""""""""""""

 A clause consisting of a single string value will be treated as a search term.
-Such query matches all experiments that contains given string in its name, description or experiment id.
+Such query matches all experiments that contain a given string in their names, description or experiment id.
-Moreover search terms are case insensitive and some typos are automatically recognized.
+Search terms are case insensitive and some typos are automatically recognized.

 Examples: